 - Choose Create Alias.

 - Now drag and drop the Alias to the desktop.

 - Take a couple of screenshots to check it's working.

 If you'd like to revert to the default screenshot location, go back to Terminal and type "defaults write com.apple.screencapture location ~/Desktop" (with no quotation marks) and hit Enter.
 Then type "killall SystemUIServer" (no quotes) and hit Enter.

 The Print Screen function on a Windows PC works a bit differently to Mac.

-Instead of saving a screenshot direct to the desktop, it saves it to the pasteboard.
+Instead of saving a screenshot direct to the desktop, in Windows it saves it to the pasteboard.
 You then need to open Photoshop, Paint or whichever image-editing app you prefer, create a new document, and paste the screenshot on to it.

 If you wish, you can replicate this function on a Mac by changing the keys you hold when taking the screenshot.

-Once you've used Cmd + Shift + 4 to create the crosshairs, hold Ctrl while dragging the cursor across the desired area.
+Once you've used Command + Shift + 4 to create the crosshairs, hold Ctrl while dragging the cursor across the desired area.
 The resultant screengrab will be copied to the pasteboard - in other words, you'll be able to paste it into a Photoshop document or similar - instead of the desktop.
 Many power users will find this neater.

-- Screenshot is saved to pasteboard.
+- Screenshot will be saved to pasteboard.